Adotweb/thorlang/README.md

 ## Readme info

-This project is written and maintained in the scope of a Maturapaper.
+This project was written and maintained in the scope of a Maturapaper.
 **note**
 Thorlang is highly experimental and still in development, using it in production is not recommended.